kenny-dng/Tokenizer/README.md

 -   **_README.md_**: This file contains the introduction to the project and the implementation choices.

-## Presentation
-This 42 project aim to learn the basics in web3.
-I have to create my personal token!

-Web3, also called decentralized web or Web 3.0, is the next generation of the Internet, which aims to create a decentralized and distributed network, based on blockchain technology.

-Web3 is distinct from today's Web 2.0, which is dominated by centralized platforms such as Google, Facebook and Amazon, which control user data and interactions.
-In Web 3, users own their data and can interact directly with each other without intermediaries.

-Web3 is based on decentralized protocols, such as blockchain, peer-to-peer networks and distributed storage systems, which enable the creation of decentralized applications (dApps) and services that are not controlled by a single entity . dApps can be used for a wide variety of use cases, such as decentralized finance (DeFi), predictive markets, decentralized social networks, and much more.

-Overall, Web3 aims to create a more open, transparent and fair Internet, where users have greater control over their data and privacy, and where applications and services are more resistant to censorship and abuse. break time.

 # Introduction
 ## What is Cryptocurrency ?